lindsaykwardell/pdxbotc/content/events/2021-04-22-131717-ravenswood-is-in-flames.md

 location: online
 image: /img/ravenswoodinflames.jpg
 ---
-Clocktower online is scheduled every other Sunday.
+Clocktower online is scheduled every other Sunday on our Discord server.

-Please join us in the virtual Town Square for safe online play.
+Join us in the virtual "Town Square" voice channel in the Live Game tab for safe online play.